 - Toss the diced apples, maple syrup and cinnamon together and add to the pan.

-- Cook all topping ingredients until apples are tender, about 5 minutes.
+- Simmer all topping ingredients until apples are tender, about 5 minutes.
 Serve on top of pancakes.

 Danny G